joaope/LocalAppVeyor/README.md

   -?|-h|--help  Show help information
   -d|--dir      Local repository directory where appveyor.yml sits.
 If not specified current directory is used -j|--job      Job to build.
 You can specify multiple jobs.
-Use 'jobs' command to list all jobs -s|--skip     Step to skip from the build pipeline step.
+Use 'jobs' command to list all jobs -s|--skip     Step to skip from the build pipeline.
 You can specify multiple steps.
 ```

 ### • `jobs` command